 Because of these and other factors, even if new reserves are known to exist in areas served by Enable's assets, producers may choose not to develop those reserves.
-Reductions in drilling activity would result in Enable's inability to maintain the current levels of throughput on its systems and could have a material adverse effect on its financial position, results of operations and distributable cash flow.
+Reductions in drilling activity would result in Enable's inability to maintain the current levels of throughput on its systems and could adversely affect its financial position, results of operations and ability to make cash distributions.

-Enable's industry is highly competitive, and increased competitive pressure could adversely affect its financial position, results of operations and distributable cash flow.
+Enable's industry is highly competitive, and increased competitive pressure could adversely affect its financial position, results of operations and ability to make cash distributions.

 Enable competes with similar enterprises in its respective areas of operation.
 The principal elements of competition are rates, terms of service and flexibility and reliability of service.
-Enable's competitors include large crude oil, natural gas and petrochemical companies that have greater financial resources and access to supplies of natural gas, NGLs and crude oil than Enable.
+Enable's competitors include large energy companies that have greater financial resources and access to supplies of natural gas, NGLs and crude oil than Enable.
 Some of these competitors may expand or construct gathering, processing, transportation and storage systems that would create additional competition for the services Enable provides to its customers.
 Excess pipeline capacity in the regions served by Enable's interstate pipelines could also increase competition and adversely impact Enable's ability to renew or enter into new contracts with respect to its available capacity when existing contracts expire.
 In addition, Enable's customers that are significant producers of natural gas or crude oil may develop their own gathering, processing, transportation and storage systems in lieu of using Enable's systems.
 Enable's ability to renew or replace existing contracts with its customers at rates sufficient to maintain current revenues and cash flows could be adversely affected by the activities of its competitors and customers.
 Further, natural gas utilized as a fuel competes with other forms of energy available to end users, including electricity, coal and liquid fuels.
-Increased demand for such forms of energy at the expense of natural gas could lead to a reduction in demand for natural gas gathering, processing, transportation and transportation services.
-All of these competitive pressures could adversely affect Enable's results of operations and distributable cash flow.
+Increased demand for such forms of energy at the expense of natural gas could lead to a reduction in demand for natural gas gathering, processing, transportation and storage services.
+All of these competitive pressures could adversely affect Enable's financial position, results of operations and ability to make cash distributions.